 Henrik Åström is an award-winning composer born in Gothenburg, Sweden, in 1980.
 During his childhood he travelled a great deal, accompanying his father who was an archaeologist on digs in strange parts of the world.
 Every summer, he sat in soil and dust, under Greece’s scorching sun, with a shovel in his hand – without quite knowing what he was looking for.

 It was much later that he realized that all this had become a part of his heart.
 Three thousand year old jars had spoken to him.
 It was the first time he had seen the world with curious eyes.
 He had wanted to understand it, explore it, and to show others what he had found.
 But he had not chosen to follow in his father’s footsteps.

-Åström has scored the documentary TV series ‘The American Runestone’ for Viaplay, written additional music for the popular Dishonored video game franchise with composer Daniel Licht, and worked with composer Heitor Pereira on the animated blockbuster film Angry Birds.
-Current projects include Internment, an epic Albanian/American period piece drama, the upcoming feature film Eyes Upon Waking by Jennifer Scott (Hitch, 30 Rock), and the action/drama Mango Bajito that stars legendary actor Danny Trejo (Heat, Machete, Sons of Anarchy).
+Åström has scored the TV series Secrets of the Viking Stone for Discovery/Science Channel, written additional music for the popular Dishonored video game franchise with composer Daniel Licht, and worked with composer Heitor Pereira on the animated blockbuster film Angry Birds.
+Current projects include Internment, an Albanian/American period piece drama, the upcoming feature film Eyes Upon Waking directed by Jennifer Scott (Hitch, 30 Rock), and the upcoming action/drama Mango Bajito starring Danny Trejo (Heat, Sons of Anarchy).

 He currently resides and has his studio in Beverly Hills, Los Angeles.

 After an extensive search for a music composer for our feature film, we discovered Henrik, whose extraordinary talent is contributing immeasurably to our project.